poloarol/single-cell-transcriptomics-app/README.md

-# A R Shiny App to ease single-cell RNA transcriptomics analysis
+# A R Shiny App to ease single-cell analysis

 ## Aim